thinkadoo/Cellar-CanJS-Bootstrapped/readme.md

 This application provides an example of:

 1. Building a complete RESTful API in PHP using the Slim framework.
-2. Consuming these services using jQuery
+2. Consuming these services using CanJS-Model

 Set Up: